GNOME/gimp-help/README.md

 Our documentation is written in [DocBook XML](https://docbook.org/), which allows us to create a highly customizable documentation system.

+We currently maintain two versions of the documentation:
-The current user manual documents version 3.0 of GIMP.
+- The manual for version 3.0 of GIMP is available in a branch named `gimp-help-3-0`.

-Work has started on documenting upcoming version 3.2 of GIMP.
+- The work-in-progress manual for upcoming version 3.2 of GIMP is available on the `master` branch.
 We accept and will review MR's targeting 3.2.
-These MR's, once approved, will be merged after the 3.0 manual has been branched off.

 The manual for GIMP 2.10 is not being maintained anymore, but translations are still accepted.
 It is available in a separate branch